nishantjr/gas-tools/README.md

 run the various kinds of tests, and the tests themselves use the [tape] framework.

-* Unit tests are in `*.jt` files anywhere in the repo; the build system will find these and execute them individually by running `node` on them.
+* Unit tests are in `*.jt` files anywhere in the repo (excepting directories and files start with a dot and anything ignored by `.gitignore`).
+The build system will find these and execute them individually by running `node` on them.

 [tape]: https://www.npmjs.com/package/tape